slamora/brackets-wiki/Extension-Manager-Workflows.md

 (1 of 3)...".
 As they complete, a checkmark appears next to each extension indicating that it's been installed, and the "Install" button on each extension is replaced by two buttons, "Disable" and "Uninstall".

+> (kd) has there been a change in which tab he's on to see disable/uninstall?
+> Those would be in the Manage tab, right?

 > Note that this implies that extension download and installation is asynchronous and
 > non-modal as well as restartless.